AntarEspadas/minecraft-movie-player/README.md

 ## How it works

-The most important part of the program is that which analyses an image pixel by pixel and finds which Minecraft block is the closest in colour.
+The most important part of the program is that which analyses an image pixel by pixel and finds which Minecraft block is the closest in color.
 In order to so, the program requires a list of of Minecraft blocks and their average RGB value, this list is known as a palette.
 The larger the palette, the better the image

 **How to create a palette**

-The script is able to analyse a folder containing minecraft texture images (obtained by extracting .minecraft/versions/[version number]/[version number].jar with any tool such as Winrar or 7Zip) in order to find their average colours and put them on a file, the palette.
-However, average colour is not all the information the program needs, it also has to know which block IDs go with which colours, and in some cases some NBT data indicating the direction a block is facing.
+The script is able to analyze a folder containing Minecraft texture images (obtained by extracting .minecraft/versions/[version number]/[version number].jar with any tool such as WinRAR or 7Zip) in order to find their average colors and put them on a file, the palette.
+However, average color is not all the information the program needs, it also has to know which block IDs go with which colors, and in some cases some NBT data indicating the direction a block is facing.

 This information is stored in a file formatted with tab separated values called the index, which tells the script the filenames of different Minecraft blocks, their block IDs and, optionally, the NBT data required to make the block face the right direction.